princefelix-23/CST8915_Assignment2/README.md

      az aks get-credentials --resource-group <DEMO> --name <YOUR-CLUSTER>
      ```
    - Verify Cluster Access:
-     - Test your connectio with the following command and you should see details of the nodes in your AKS cluster if the connection is successful:
+     - Test your connection with the following command and you should see details of the nodes in your AKS cluster if the connection is successful:
      ```
      kubectl get nodes
      ```